CapMousse/setitup/README.md

 Local environment project setup made easy.

-**Setitup** is an automated tool to rapidly setup a project on a new developement environment.
-Don't waste time to install each package, to install dependencies or to create your database, **Setitup** will do it for you !.
+**SetItUp** is an automated tool to rapidly setup a project on a new developement environment.
+Don't waste time to install each package, to install dependencies or to create your database, **SetItUp** will do it for you !.

-SetItUp can be easily customise to add your custom namespace and add custom commands.
+SetItUp can be easily customised to add your custom namespace and add custom commands.

-**Now in beta, feedbacks are welcomed**
+**Now in beta, feedback is welcome**

 ## How to install